 Added test case for topology update with multiple solvents

-#1 Updated by Pedro Lacerda about 3 years ago
+#1 Updated by Pedro Lacerda over 3 years ago

 Something like the following non-working patch may do the job.
 The solvent name is hard-coded in solvate.cpp.
 Simply get the name from the first molecule in the solvent structure.
 It works only for a single molecule solvent.